At A Glance

-Then, in 1990, fresh from being retrenched from a local management consulting firm, Mark was confronted with his second pivot point.
-He could easily have jumped back into another well-paid job (which he loved, but disliked wearing suits) or… he could pursue his passion for playing games and helping people connect (in shirt and jeans,) but he had no idea how this would pay the bills.
+Then, in 1990, fresh from being retrenched from a local management consulting firm, I was confronted with my second pivot point.
+I could easily have jumped back into another well-paid job (which I loved but disliked wearing suits) or… I could pursue my passion for playing games and helping people connect (in t-shirt and jeans,) but… I had no idea how this would pay the bills.

-He moved back in with his parents, assumed a number of volunteer positions in the camping industry to keep an ear to the ground, and then, there was the serendipitous tap on his shoulder.
-He was in the right place at the right time.
+I moved back in with my parents, assumed a number of volunteer positions in the camping industry to keep an ear to the ground, and then, there was the serendipitous tap on my shoulder.
+I was in the right place at the right time.

-Invited to undertake a six-month training internship at Project Adventure in the USA, Mark jumped at the opportunity and returned in 1991 to establish the business of PA in Australia.
-The business blossomed for ten years, and then, having built it to a level where he found himself in the office more often than in the field, he jumped again.
+Invited to undertake a six-month training internship at Project Adventure in the USA, I jumped at the opportunity and returned in 1991 to establish the business of Project Adventure in Australia.
+The business blossomed for ten years, and then, having built it to a level where I found myself in the office more often than in the field, I jumped again.

-Mark had always believed that it was necessary for a group to “turn up” to get what he had to offer.
+I had always believed that it was necessary for a group to “turn up” to get what I had to offer.
 After all, this was experiential learning, so you had to be there to experience it, right?
-But, even if Melbourne Australia was his only market (and it wasn’t,) he did not have enough days left in his career to get to every teacher, youth leader and corporate trainer in Melbourne alone to share what he had to share.
+But, even if Melbourne was my only market (and it wasn’t,) I did not have enough days left in my career to get to every teacher, youth leader and corporate trainer in Melbourne alone to learn what I had to share.

 This inkling was the motivator of a third pivot.

 The original 60-page monograph No Props was released in 1996.
-In the first decade of the 21st Century, Mark wrote his second and third books – No Props and Count Me In, both published by Project Adventure.
-Slowly, it dawned on him that books were a great way to share what he had learned without having to turn up.
+In the first decade of the 21st Century, I wrote my second and third books – No Props and Count Me In, both published by Project Adventure.
+Slowly, it dawned on me that books were a great way to share what I had learned without having to turn up.